-63. Pursuant to Rule 18 of the Tribunal's Rules, applications to withdraw an application must be in writing.
-A representative from the designated mental health service will therefore be required to note the words 'withdrawn' and to sign and date the application to deny access to documents.
-If the hearing is a videohearing, an email to the Tribunal's registry withdrawing the application will be sufficient.
+56. Pursuant to Rule 18 of the Tribunal's Rules, applications to withdraw an application must be in writing.
+A representative from the designated mental health service or psychiatrist will therefore be required to send an email to the Tribunal's registry withdrawing the application.